sacdallago/bio_embeddings/examples/README.md

 In general, you should mount all input files into `/mnt`, e.g. you might need to add something like `-v /nfs/my_sequence_storage/proteomes.fasta:/mnt/sequences.fasta`.
 The `--gpus all` lets docker use the GPU and `-u $(id -u ${USER}):$(id -g ${USER})` makes sure that the results are owned by the current user and not by root.
 You'll find the results in `examples/docker/output`.

+---

+### Pass your own reducer, `advanced_use_case`

+In some cases, you are interested in doing something else then mean pooling the embeddings for per-sequence representations.
+The pipeline has an experimental feature which offers you to directly transform the per-amino acid embeddings into a different format (e.g. you can max pool, you can do other types of transformations).
+A small example extracting the first LSTM layer and mean pooling that (in the case of SeqVec) and max pooling instead of mean pooling (in the case of ProtTrans-BERT-BFD) is available in the advanced use case folder.